chanzuckerberg/cellxgene/docs/posts/hosted.md

 `--disable-annotations`: annotations, which is enabled by default, may not be appropriate for hosted environments.
 It will write to the local file system, and in extreme cases could be used to abuse (or exceed) file system capacity on the hosting server.
 We recommend disabling this with this flag.

 `--annotations-file`: this specifies a single file for all end-user annotations, and is incompatible with hosted or multi-user use of cellxgene.
 Using it will cause loss of user annotation data (ie, the CSV file will be overwritten).
-If you wish to explore using the annotations feature in a multi-user environment, please refer to the [annotations documentation](annotations).
+If you wish to explore using the annotations feature in a multi-user environment, please refer to the [annotations documentation](annotations), and in particular the `--annotations-dir` flag.

 ## Community software projects